ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This case is especially important for modules interacting with many different versions of
-software; for example, package installation modules which might be expected to work over
+software; for example, package installation modules which might be expected to work with
 many different operating system versions.

 By using previously stored data from various versions of an API we can ensure that the